««ModernKristina Berger

-Ms. Berger has been on dance faculty at Marymount Manhattan College for eight years.
-Other ongoing teaching credits include Steffi Nossen School of Dance and Performing Arts Center of Conn. with guest artist positions at La Guardia High School of Performing Arts, Taiwan National University of the Arts, University of Las Vegas, and most recently, guest choreographer for Boston Youth Moves' "Swellegance", honoring the legendary Tommy Tune.
+Ms. Berger has been on dance faculty at Marymount Manhattan College for ten years.
+Kristina also teaches at Peridance Capezio Center, Joffrey School of Ballet and Bergen Performing Arts Center, with guest artist positions at La Guardia High School of Performing Arts, Taiwan National University of the Arts, Steffi Nossen School of Dance, Tahoe Youth Ballet, and Boston Youth Moves.

 Other adventures include solo guest artist as the first female "Hanuman The Monkey King" with Bali's foremost music and dance company, Semara Ratih, under NYC's Balinese American Dance Theatre and circus dancer with Ringling Bros. & Barnum and Bailey Circus.